This page is in progress -

 Use CSS for Styles

-Note: I believe that this rule is largely a byproduct of early 90’s GUI design (Graphic User Interface) where CSS was not yet invented and programmers needed to use other means to stylize text elements, such using images as buttons.
+Note: I believe that this rule is largely a byproduct of early 90’s GUI design (Graphic User Interface).
+During this time, CSS was not yet invented and programmers needed to use other means to stylize text elements, such using images as buttons.

-If there is a particular look and feel you’d like to accomplish, rather than stylizing the text in an image editing program (such as Photoshop) use CSS to accomplish the styles you want.
+If there is a particular look and feel you’d like to accomplish, rather than stylizing the text in an image editing program (such as Photoshop) and exporting that image, you should instead use CSS to accomplish the styles you want.

-For example, here is a particular style of text that’s conveyed through an image:
+For example, here is a particular style that’s conveyed through an image:

 Here is the same style of text conveyed through CSS styles (try highlighting the text):